-One must keep in mind that the Jewish Elders responsible for the Septuagint were writing in Greek, for a Greek audience.
+One must keep in mind the Jewish Elders responsible for the Septuagint were writing in Greek for a Greek audience.
 Thus, their use of this word Gegenes is telling.

 This battle took place long before man, and was a major part of Greek Mythology.
 It would seem that the Jewish Elders wished to convey this idea of divinity to their Greek audience.

 As a result, "Nephilim" became "Gegenes" in the Septuagint, meaning, beings of divine origin.
 Thus, the Septuagint provides further evidence the Scriptures being read and studied in the ancient times were interpreted, in certain regards, much differently than modern day interpretations.

 SHARE YOUR THOUGHTS ON THE NEPHILIM.
 Click on the above link to give us your insights into the Septuagint and/or the Nephilim.
 Give us your thoughts, comments, and questions!